 If you are interested in an YPL position with us you will need to go through our recruitment process.
 We try to make this as less stressful as possible by having info sessions and creating opportunities for people to volunteer when they are passionate about community but haven’t been involved in ‘formal’ types of community involvement.
 The application process usually involves a written component and an interview.
-Our peer leaders are involved in every stage of this so- you will be surrounded by smiling and supportive faces.
+Our peer leaders & staff are involved in every stage of this so- you will be surrounded by smiling and supportive faces.

 If you offered a position, you can expect to work as part of our team for 12 months.
-We have two YPL each financial year (July to December).
+We have two YPL each financial year (October – September).
 In this time, you will receive some ‘in-house’ training that is designed to build professional skills for working in the community sector.
 You will be working with our team to then consult with local young people about their aspirations and concerns.
 This is part of our co-design process, where young people are able to make recommendations on how to respond to what they have heard from their peers.
 Then you are often involved in the delivery of these activities (planning, budgeting, booking venues and facilitators).
 You will also be required to come along to organisational meetings as a representative of THE DRUM youth services.

 How can I apply?

 How can I build a strong application?

 We know that young people are often really passionate about their community but might not have gone to uni, had paid work or done volunteer work.
-To support young folks like this we create volunteering opportunities in our team.
-You should give us a call to chat more about volunteering with us if you want get a sense of what it’s like to work with the drum and to make your application
+To support young folks like this we created volunteering opportunities in our team.
+Message us to chat more about volunteering with us if you want get a sense of what it’s like to work with the drum.

 What are we looking for in potential youth peer leaders?

-- A strong connection to Carlton/Parkville (live, work, study, play)
+- A strong connection to Carlton/Parkville/Kensington/North Melbourne (live, work, study, play)